Jund Filastin: Umayyad period

+In 685/86 or 688, Abd al-Malik began the construction of the Dome of the Rock in Jerusalem.
+Its dedication inscription mentions the year c.
+691-692 CE, which most scholars agree is the completion date of the building.
+It is the earliest archaeologically attested religious structure to be built by a Muslim ruler and the building's inscriptions contain the earliest epigraphic proclamations of Islam and of Muhammad.
+He is also credited with constructing the adjacent Dome of the Chain, expanding the boundaries of the Temple Mount (Haram al-Sharif) to include the Foundation Stone around which the Dome of the Rock was built and building two gates of the Temple Mount (possibly the Mercy Gate and the Prophet's Gate).

+Abd al-Malik appointed his son Sulayman as governor of Jund Filastin and he served through the reign of Abd al-Malik's successor, his other son al-Walid I. Sulayman founded the city of Ramla during this period and it became the administrative capital of Jund Filastin until the Crusades, though Jerusalem remained the religious focal point of the region.
+Al-Walid continued his father's works on the Temple Mount, founding the al-Aqsa Mosque, and was the likely patron of the unfinished administrative and residential structures located along the southern and eastern walls of the Temple Mount.
+While Sulayman also built in Jerusalem, patronizing the construction of a bathhouse, he focused his attention on Ramla, building a palace, the White Mosque, and an aqueduct; from early on, Ramla commercially superseded its twin city of Lydda and developed into a market town for the agricultural output of its countryside and hub for weaving, dyeing, and pottery, and later for religious scholarship.
+In Jericho, Sulayman built arches, mills and gardens, but these were destroyed by floods during a later period.
+Sulayman succeeded al-Walid I but unlike his predecessors who ruled from Damascus, Sulayman ruled from his seat in Palestine where he had his support base.

+Abbasid period

 On the other hand, a change in the Syrian policy during the Abbasid period resulted in an overall decline in the region.
 The Levant was now further from the seat of authority as the capital relocated from Damascus to Baghdad.
 The new policy preferred Iraq over the Levant due to suspicion of the local Muslim population's loyalty, as they strongly identified with the Abbasid's rivals, the former Umayyad dynasty.
 Moreover, the Abbasids promoted trade with eastern lands such as Tang China and the Kingdoms of India.
 This led to neglect, political unrest, and occasionally local rebellions, one of which is the Al-Mubarqa.
-A process of urban decline is believed to had been accelerated by the 749 earthquake, which increased the number of Jews, Christians, and Samaritans who migrated to diaspora settlements while also leaving behind others who stayed in the devastated towns and impoverished villages until they embraced Islam.
+A process of urban decline is believed to have been accelerated by the 749 earthquake, which increased the number of Jews, Christians, and Samaritans who migrated to diaspora settlements while also leaving behind others who stayed in the devastated towns and impoverished villages until they embraced Islam.